foxinsights/customer-api/docs/v1/README.md

 ### Authorization

 To use this API, an authorization token has to be acquired first.
 This is done by providing your credentials to the `login` endpoint.
-The response contains an authorization token that is valid for 15 minutes and a refresh token which can be used to get a new authorization token.
+The response contains an access token that is valid for 15 minutes and a refresh token which can be used to get a new access and a new refresh token.

 #### Login